-Draft Position Specific Strategy
+Draft Position Specific Strategy for:

 Once again, draft season has arrived and everyone is giving their draft strategy tips and sorting their player rankings and adjusting their tiers.
 Throughout it all, we always hear mention of “well if I was taking him at the end of the 2nd…” and other such vague references to how your draft position may affect a decision.
-Hearing many of these, it occurred to me I hadn’t seen much that was specifically about how one’s overall strategy or decision making process may change simply because of your draft position.
+Hearing many of these, it occurred to me a few years ago, I hadn’t seen much that was specifically about how one’s overall strategy or decision making process may change simply because of your draft position.

-So I’ve done it myself: I present the second annual edition of the “Drafting From” draft prep series.
+So I’ve done it myself: I present the third annual edition of the “Drafting From” draft prep series.
 These are not written to tell you who to draft or how to draft, though there are comments and suggestions throughout.
 However, the emphasis is on ensuring you are prepared in your approach for the likely eventualities of your draft.
 Each spot in the draft does come with it’s own challenges and benefits, being aware of them is the key to taking advantage while avoiding mistakes.

 I’ve divided up a snake draft into four sections.
 I’m labeling these for a 12 team draft, but if you have more or less simply squeeze or stretch it a bit accordingly: